QualInsight/qualinsight-contribution-guidelines/README.md

 constant_<tested constant name>_should(Not)?_<whatever you want>
 ```

-While using `_` may seem ugly, this template brings two advantages:
+While using `_` instead of `lowerCamelCase` may seem ugly at first sight, using this convention for test methods brings two advantages:

 * test methods are nicely ordered in your IDE's class overview
 * when a test fails it is extremely easy to know what method has been impacted